winapps-org/winapps/README.md

 Removing any old configurations...
 Installing...
   Checking for installed apps in RDP machine (this may take a while)...
 Finished.
-  Configuring Acrobat X Pro...
+?
+How would you like to handle WinApps pre-configured applications?
+Set up all detected pre-configured applications Configuring Acrobat X Pro...
 Finished.
   Configuring Bridge CS6...
 Finished.
   Configuring Cmd...
 Finished.